awsdocs/amazon-ec2-user-guide-windows/doc_source/windows-ami-version-history.md

 ## Select an initial Windows AMI<a name="select-windows-ami"></a>

 To view the Windows AMIs provided by AWS, you can use the Amazon EC2 console or [AWS Marketplace](https://aws.amazon.com/marketplace/)\.
-For more information, see [Finding a Windows AMI](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/finding-an-ami.html)\.
+For more information, see [Find a Windows AMI](finding-an-ami.md)\.

 You can also create an AMI from your own Windows computer\.
 For more information, see the following services:
 + [AWS Server Migration Service](https://docs.aws.amazon.com/server-migration-service/latest/userguide/)